GUNTUR | HYDERABAD | BANGALORE

 1. You can apply for a student visa upto 3 months before you are due to arrive in Ireland.

-2. You can fill and submit your student visa application on the Irish Naturalization and
+2. You can fill and submit your student visa application on the Irish Naturalization and Immigration Service website.
+You will be required to submit documentation and biometrics.

 3. The application takes about 4-8 weeks to be processed.